 Peter Coleman's randonnées often took him and his camera to Tewkesbury.
 I have mainly located his pictures using Google Earth but today I decided that it was time to do a then and now on them.
 Old buildings in the high street are mostly unchanged because since the 1960s most of these have been preserved.
-First is Out of the Hat, 100 Church Street, Tewkesbury.
-I've no idea what it used to be.

 Since the 2007 flood it has been restored as a tourist information centre.
 The optician on the left is now an employment agency.